The-Full-Stack-Code-Meetups/coding-problems/users/bdundakov/README.md

 Currently interested in python and automation, looking forward to learning something new every day.
-Training to be a DevOps Engineer
+A full time DevOps Engineer since May 2023